NetAion/avm-compositions/docs/decisions/0001-use-estuary-flow-private-deployment.md

 With BYOC, we can deploy Estuary Flow directly within our own cloud environment.

-* Good **security**, because data and processing remains within our private network and dedicated (compute) data plane, offering improved protection, away from other tenants.
+* Good **security**, because data and processing remains within our private network and dedicated data plane, offering improved protection, away from other tenants.
 * Good **operational simplicity**, because we can do away with (explicit) SSH tunnelling over the internet thanks to private peering options.
 * Good **cost savings**, because of potential to reduce costs by using our existing cloud infrastructure and negotiated pricing.
 * Bad **operational simplicity**, because our HPE GreenLake private cloud is not supported.
 Therefore, updates and maintenance are unavailable as a fully managed service.